On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 The structure of the manuscript is as follows.
 In Section \ref{S:pre} we fix notation and provide some relevant results we will be using.
 In Section \ref{S:fock covariant} we give the description of Fock covariance, and applications to compactly aligned product systems over right LCM semigroups in connection to \cite{DKKLL20, KL19a, KL19b}, as well as to semigroup representations in connection to \cite{LS21}.
 In Section \ref{S:Hao-Ng} we provide the context for the reduced Hao--Ng isomorphism problem, and then proceed to its resolution when $\fH$ is discrete.
 Throughout, we comment when non-degeneracy is not required, and we provide details when a different proof is needed, when using results from the literature.

-\begin{acknow} The authors would like to thank Elias Katsoulis for his helpful comments and remarks on the draft of the manuscript.
-The second author acknowledges support from CaLISTA which funded the research visit of the second author to Newcastle University in October 2023.
-This manuscript will form part of the second author's PhD thesis. \end{acknow}
+\begin{acknow} The authors acknowledge that this research work was supported within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union - NextGenerationEU (Implementation Body: HFRI.
+Project name: Noncommutative Analysis: Operator Systems and Nonlocality.
+HFRI Project Number: 015825).
+The second author acknowledges that this research work was supported by the Hellenic Foundation for Research and Innovation (HFRI) under the 5th Call for HFRI PhD Fellowships (Fellowship Number: 19145).
+The second author acknowledges that this publication is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), www.cost.eu.
+This manuscript will form part of the second author's PhD thesis.

+The authors would like to thank Elias Katsoulis for his helpful comments and remarks on the draft of the manuscript.
+The authors would like to thank the referee for the comments and remarks that helped improve the presentation. \end{acknow}

 \begin{open} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript (AAM) version arising. \end{open}